ycAbout/web-scrapper-analyses-python/README.md

-This is a web scrapper and analysis demo using Python, BeautifulSoup4, matplotlib, numpy, and scipy.
+This is a web scrapper and data analyses demo using Python, BeautifulSoup4, matplotlib, numpy, and scipy.

 # Usage
 This app gets